iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 ### We'll Raise A Glass
 ### We'll Climb A Tree

 **(30/07/2025, 17:45)** The two players appear as a lemon and a lime.
-A tree appears on screen, with branches acting as steps that allow them to climb the tree.
+A tree ~~appears~~ is on screen, with branches acting as steps that allow them to climb the tree.
 Once they reach the top of the tree, the arms and legs of the lemon and lime disappear, leaving only the two fruits hanging out in the tree, with smiles on their faces.
 If both players are in the tree when the timer runs out, they win.
 -- Or perhaps a small timer starts when they reach the top of the tree.
 Once it counts down three seconds, the players win?

+**(10/11/2025, 12:24)** Made small change to description.

 ### We'll Launch A Rocket
 ### We'll Dance A Tango